 With a function similar to the internal 32K-INT 32KHz oscillator, that is to keep some device functions operational during power down, this device also has an external 32768Hz oscillator.
+This oscillator also remains active at all times, even when the microcontroller is in the Power-down mode.
 This clock source has a fixed frequency of 32768Hz and requires a 32768Hz crystal to be connected between pins OSC3 and OSC4.